^

 Pressure on the head from behind during attachment to the breast

-Incorrect breast support during feeding
+Incorrect support of the breast during feeding

 How to increase lactation?